mohammadrony/emarket/README.md

 > ALTER USER 'root'@'localhost' IDENTIFIED WITH mysql_native_password BY '12345678';
 ```

 You can follow [this tutorial](https://www.digitalocean.com/community/tutorials/how-to-install-mysql-on-ubuntu-22-04) to configure the MySQL server in Ubuntu.
-Also, consider updating `server/src/config/config.js` file if you use any other credentials for MySQL user.

-Create a database called `mydb` by logging in to the MySQL shell:
+Create a new MySQL database

 ```bash
 mysql -u root -p